Reclaiming the Wise Woman retreatBeara, West Cork

 We will be staying in three comfortable and stylish houses on the beautiful Drumgarriff Estate, just outside the village of Glengarriff, with access to the shore at Bantry Bay and views of Garnish Island.
 (For more information about Glengarriff, please visit this website.
 For more information about the Beara Peninsula, please visit this website.)

 15 single rooms are available (there are nine bedrooms in the main house; and three bedrooms each in two smaller cottages).
-Bathrooms are shared but are plentiful.
+Bathrooms are shared.

 FOOD: Plentiful vegetarian food is provided, organic wherever available.
 At lunch and breakfast, you help yourself from the pantry.
+Provisions for lunch assume you’ll only require a light meal (soup, salad, sandwiches) but if you need something more substantial, or want more variety, cafés and restaurants can be found in Glengarriff village, a short walk away.
 Evening meals are provided for you but please note that we cannot cater for very restrictive diets.
-Straightforward vegan and wheat-free diets are usually okay if you are prepared to be flexible on the small number of days when separate dishes might be needed.
-But if your diet means that you do not eat legumes, for example, or carbohydrates such as potatoes or rice, then I’m afraid you cannot be accommodated as catering costs and limitations mean that alternatives can’t be provided.
-If in doubt, please enquire BEFORE booking; it is not feasible on these retreats for people to bring and cook their own food.
+Straightforward vegan and wheat-free diets are usually okay, but if your diet means that you do not eat legumes, for example, or carbohydrates such as potatoes or rice, then I’m afraid you cannot be accommodated as catering costs and limitations mean that alternatives can’t be provided – and it is not feasible on these retreats for people to bring and cook their own food.
 If you are usually a meat/fish-eater, please don’t worry that our vegetarian meals will be low in protein! – I am very conscious of the need for balanced nutrition.
+If in doubt, please enquire BEFORE booking

 The nearest airport, for those travelling from the UK and Europe, is Cork; if you’re coming from further afield then Shannon is your closest international airport, though there will be more flights to Dublin airport and with good roads, it’s not actually much further.
 In all cases, buses are available to Glengarriff, changing at Cork.
 From Dublin, you can also get a train as far as Cork.
 (You can also fly into Killarney from certain destinations, though bus connections are limited.)